 - Content can be dragged into, within or out of a CollabSpace from the Navigation Pane as a way of sharing the content, moving it or unsharing it.

 Accessing CollabSpaces by External Users

 External users have a different way of accessing CollabSpaces.
 External users cannot be given access to a workspace in a cabinet with CollabSpaces enabled.
-(The exception is external access granted to a workspace before CollabSpaces were enabled.)
+(The exception is when external access was granted to a workspace before CollabSpaces were enabled or by using Profile-Based Security.)
 Instead, external users will see CollabSpaces displayed as direct children of the cabinet in the Navigation Pane:

 And, by default, the Navigation Pane will be pinned open for users who only have external access to NetDocuments.
 (The external user can unpin the Navigation Pane.)

 In addition, when an external user is given access to a CollabSpace, the CollabSpace will be added to the user’s Home page, providing the external user with direct navigation that CollabSpaces in the future:

 External Users with Access to Workspaces